agrija9/Convolutional-VAE-for-3D-Turbulence-Data/README.md

 ## 3D Reconstruction Results

-The figure below depicts the reconstruction improvement of a sample cube as a function of epochs.
-On top, there is the original cube (with corresponding velocity channels) and at the bottom, there is the corresponding reconstruction.
+In the figure below we show the reconstruction results of the same cube sample every *n* epochs.

+The top row contains the original cube samples (for each velocity channel).
+The bottom row contains the reconstruction outputs every *n* epochs.

 For this example, we show reconstructions from 0 to 355 epochs with intervals of 15 epochs.
 Note the improvements in reconstructions as a function of epochs.

 ![plot](./images/reconstructions/batch_idx_1/animation_1.gif)